-House to launch Trump impeachment inquiry over Ukraine controversy
+House begins Trump impeachment inquiry over call to Ukraine leader

 House Intelligence Committee Chairman Adam Schiff said his panel was communicating with an attorney representing the whistleblower and that the individual would like to testify this week.

-The U.S. Senate approved a resolution on Tuesday calling on the Ukraine whistleblower complaint to be submitted to the Senate and House Intelligence committees.
-Trump administration officials so far have refused to let the complaint be submitted.
+The White House had refused to hand over the whistleblower’s complaint to Congress.
+But an administration official said late on Tuesday it was now preparing to release it by the end of the week and most likely allow the whistleblower to meet with congressional investigators.

-“I cannot imagine any legitimate or straight-faced reason” to object to the legislation, Senate Democratic leader Chuck Schumer said, arguing the only reason would be “to protect the president from accountability.”
+The Senate approved a resolution on Tuesday calling for the complaint to be submitted to the Senate and House Intelligence committees.
+The House will vote on a similar resolution on Wednesday.

 Trump said the transcript would show the Ukraine call was “totally appropriate,” that he had not pressured Zelenskiy to investigate Biden and that there had been no “quid pro quo” for U.S. aid in exchange for a probe.
 Quid pro quo is a Latin phrase meaning a favor that is exchanged for a favor.